jeffroy956/Darts/README.md

 MobX stores that contain observable properties, computed properties, and actions.
 These stores will be constructed from model objects and make service calls to API methods in actions.

 # Unit Tests
 Jest is used for unit testing and the ts-jest pre-processor is used to compile TypeScript tests for Jest.
-In watch mode Jest will monitors changes to source files and automatically run tests related to code changes since last commit.
+In watch mode Jest will monitor changes to source files and automatically run tests related to code changes since last commit.
 Jest will also pick up new test fixtures using a configurable file name convention.

 File mocks for CSS Pre-processing imports in Jest: https://facebook.github.io/jest/docs/en/webpack.html